-Placement exams for incoming transfer students, current students, and non-degree students are offered every month throughout the year.
+Placement exams are required for incoming freshman and offered throughout the year.

 - The Foreign Language exam is offered monthly.
 Check the schedule below for upcoming dates.

-Students can register for these exams online or by calling the Office of Admissions and Orientation at 313-593-5100.
+Students can register for these exams and orientation online or by calling the Office of Admissions and Orientation at 313-593-5100.

 For questions regarding the results of an examination, please contact the appropriate office: